mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: Sometimes.

 **Katagiri**: Well, in most cases, a different idea comes up.
-If you continue to think that, you will get exhausted, so very naturally, that idea drops off.
+If you continue to think that, you will get exhausted, so very naturally that idea drops off.
 And then next moment, a different idea comes up.
 And you can chase after the ideas.
 Maybe you can keep it up for a certain period of time – but you cannot continue for long, because zazen is quiet.
 When you do zazen, your body and mind are quiet, very quiet.
 That's why many ideas come up, not only one.
 That's why next after next, always comes up.
 But even then, [there is] nothing to do there.
 Forget it.
-All we have to do is, we have to do real zazen. *[unintelligible]*
+All we have to do is, we have to do real zazen.
+That’s all [we have to do].

-If you are really involved in that feeling or idea, that is nothing but looking at your life *after* life.
+If you are really involved in that feeling or idea, that is nothing but looking at your life *after* doing zazen.
 After.
 Can you imagine?
 Zazen *after* zazen, or before.

 **Same person**: Okay, but, it happens anyway.